Starting Your Business Plan Online for Free

 There are three simple steps to set you on a solid path to completing your business plan:

-1. Grab your free template for your business plan online (Google Docs)
+1. Download your free business plan template

+In some examples of business plans and proposals, the names of the sections might change, or the emphasis may be different to suit the nature of the business.
+However, the core of every business plan is the same.
 The end result of a business plan isn’t just a document, it’s a representation of your business.
 This is why it’s worth spending some time and effort to get it right.

-If you are starting a new small business there’s even more reason to plan thoroughly.
+If you are starting a new small business then there’s even more reason to plan thoroughly.
 Small businesses need to carefully manage their finances, particularly their cash flow – as running out of ready cash is one of the biggest reasons small businesses are forced to close down.
 The financial side of business planning is doubly important if you don’t have a mountain of money to burn (though if you do happen to have a mountain of money, forecasting what’s going to happen to it would be a good idea too!)

-2. Grab your free version of Brixx online cash flow forecasting account
+2. Grab your free trial of Brixx

 In many business plans the finances are a page stapled on at the end.
 But this seems a mistake, as finances are the lifeblood of a business.